cosee/null4j/README.md

 	return "It's very " + thing.getQuality();
 }

-void main() {
+void example(@Nullable Thing nullableThing, Thing thing) {

-	@Nullable String a = let(getNullableThing(), this::format);
+	@Nullable String a = let(nullableThing, this::format);

-	// notice that no null handling is needed at all in this case.
+	// no null handling needed
-	String b = getDescription(getNotNullableThing());
+	String b = format(thing);

 	// ...
 }
 ```

+Now the format function only does one thing instead of two and the type checker can verify that b is never null.

 ## Setup

-Using null4j is a two step process: Add the library to your pom/gradle file and configure IntelliJ to perform stricter tests.
+Using null4j is a two step process: Add the library to your pom/gradle file, then configure IntelliJ to perform stricter tests.

 ### Dependency